 - Food scale: honey is sticky, so weighing it with a food scale is a lot easier than using a measuring cup. ½ cup honey weighs 170 grams (or 6 ounces)!

 - Gift it: this homemade hot honey makes an excellent gift for just about anyone!
 Wrap it in a cellophane bag with a pretty bow.
 You can even include a pretty, olive wood honey dripper and a few bags of cinnamon tea to take your gift to the next level (this is my favorite cinnamon tea in the whole wide world)!
 I like to use these 4 ounce mason jars when gifting infused honey.

 Hot honey pairs well with SO many things!

-Drizzle it on: tacos, pizza, salmon, a poke bowl, chicken wings, baked feta pasta, roasted brussels sprouts, roasted asparagus or carrots, cornbread, whipped feta cheese, baked brie or goat cheese, avocado toast, peanut butter toast, regular buttered toast, cheesecake or ice cream (chocolate, vanilla and coffee flavor are all great pairings)!
+Drizzle it on: tacos, pizza, salmon, a poke bowl, chicken wings, baked feta pasta, roasted brussels sprouts, roasted asparagus or carrots, air fryer sweet potato cubes, cornbread, whipped feta cheese, baked brie or goat cheese, avocado toast, peanut butter toast, regular buttered toast, cheesecake or ice cream (chocolate, vanilla and coffee flavor are all great pairings)!